special stain

 Grocott (GMS)

-What is a Grocott special stain?
-Grocott (also known as GMS) is a special stain test performed by pathologists to look for fungal micro-organisms in a tissue sample.
-The most commonly identified fungal micro-organisms are Candida and Pneumocystis.
-GMS may also be used to look for some types of bacteria, such as Actinomyces and Nocardia. …
+Grocott (also known as GMS) is a special stain test performed by pathologists to look for fungal microorganisms in a tissue sample.
+The most commonly identified fungal microorganisms are Candida and Pneumocystis.
+GMS may also be used to look for some types of bacteria, such as Actinomyces and Nocardia.
+When a GMS-stained slide is examined …

 Read More »